DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 ### Authors: Justin Ferrara, Andrea Graf

+## Getting Started

+## Procédure de lancement des servers

+### Software requirements
+- a manager for database, for example DataGrip
+- Docker
+- Docker compose
+- a web browser
+***
+### Setup
+To deploy the application, follow the steps below:

+- Inside the project directory, run the following command to build a Docker container for the application.
+    ```
+    docker compose up --build
+    ```

+- To access the database, use the following credentials:
+    ```
+    User (Login) : bdr
+    Password : bdr
+    Host : localhost
+    Port : 5432
+    ```
+- To fill the database with data, execute the file in [/sql/GestionDecheterie](./sql/GestionDecheterie.sql) and execute it completely inside the database.

+- To access the application : Open a browser and access `https://localhost`.

+- Connection inside the application : to connect to the application, you can use the following credentials as an example:
+    ```
+    Login : lhussain
+    Mot de passe : password
+    ```

+# Report
 ## Step 1: Static Web site

 To start, we created a static Web page with its own folder.